Canvas - End-of-Semester Best Practices

 Sync Grades to the Registrar's Web Grading System

-Instructors can use the Web Grading Sync tool to sync their students’ final grades into the Registrar's web grading system.
-Our Web Grading Sync step-by-step tutorial and Web Grading Sync video walks you through the process.
+Once web grading opens, educators can use the Web Grading Sync tool to sync students' final grades into the Office of the Registrar's web grading system.
+Our Web Grading Sync step-by-step tutorial and Web Grading Sync video walk you through the process.
 You can also override grades directly in Canvas prior to syncing them.
-Web grading deadlines for current semester are available in the Registrar's Grade Processing Calendar.
+Web grading deadlines for the current semester are available in the Office of the Registrar's grade processing calendar.

 Before syncing your grades, it is important to know a few things:

-• Grade schemes: The Registrar requires grades to be in the Letter Grade format.
-To review the default Letter Grade Scheme or to learn how to create your own, refer to the Canvas Grade Schemes web page.
+• Grade schemes: The Office of the Registrar requires grades to be in the Letter Grade format.
+To review the default Letter Grade Scheme or to learn how to create your own, refer to the Canvas Grade Schemes webpage.

-• Registar help information: The Registrar provides a great deal of helpful documentation on their Faculty Grading page.
-Review this web page before uploading your final grades.
+• Registrar help information: The Office of the Registrar provides a great deal of helpful documentation on their Faculty Grading page.
+Review this webpage before uploading your final grades.

 Instructions / Tutorials